A Medical School Tradition Comes Under Fire For Racism

 Senior medical student Giselle Lynch has plenty of accomplishments to list when she applies for a coveted spot in an ophthalmology residency program this fall.

-But one box she won't be able to check when she submits her application?
-One of the highest academic awards medical students can receive, election to the honor society Alpha Omega Alpha (AOA).
+But one box she won't be able to check when she submits her application is one of the highest academic awards medical students can receive, election to the honor society Alpha Omega Alpha.

 It's not because she didn't excel.
-It's because her medical school, the Icahn School of Medicine at Mount Sinai, put a moratorium on student nominations because they determined the selection process discriminates against students of color.
+It's because her medical school, the Icahn School of Medicine at Mount Sinai in New York City, put a moratorium on student nominations because it determined the selection process discriminates against students of color.

 The award is open to the top 25 percent of a medical school's graduating class and can be a valuable career boost, making students more competitive for desirable residencies and jobs.